ihmeuw/vivarium/tutorials/1_Life.md

 mport pandas as pd
 ```

-`numpy` is a library for doing high performance numerical computing in python. `pandas` is a set of tools built on top of `numpy` that allow for fast data base style querying and aggregating of data. `CEAM` uses `pandas` `DataFrame` objects (similar to R's Data Frames) to store much of it's data so `pandas` is very important for using `CEAM`.
+`numpy` is a library for doing high performance numerical computing in python. `pandas` is a set of tools built on top of `numpy` that allow for fast database style querying and aggregating of data. `CEAM` uses `pandas` `DataFrame` objects (similar to R's Data Frames) to store much of it's data so `pandas` is very important for using `CEAM`.

 Next we import some decorators from `CEAM`: